 Also serves as Chief

 Compliance Officer and

 Chief Risk Officer of the

 Company.
 He concurrently

 sits on the board of various

 DMCI Holdings subsidiary

 companies.
-A certified public
+A Certified Public

-accountant, he graduated
+Account, he graduated

 from De La Salle University

 in Manila with a degree

 in Commerce Major in

 Accounting.